 Jérôme Brunet was born in southern France and raised in Ontario, Canada.
 His passion for music began at the age of four, when he started studying as a classical cellist for eight years before moving on to the guitar.
 He continues to play guitar to this day.
 Jérôme displayed an early talent in the visual arts, studying the discipline in high school before completing a formal education in photography at the prestigious E.F.E.T.
 School of Photography in Paris, France.

-Jerome’s award-winning photography has been published internationally in such publications as Vanity Fair, Rolling Stone, Time, Billboard, Popular Photography, American Photo, Guitar World, Forbes and The New York Times.
+Jérôme’s award-winning photography has been published internationally in such publications as Vanity Fair, Rolling Stone, Time, Billboard, Popular Photography, American Photo, Guitar World, Smithsonian and The New York Times.
 His client list includes Nikon, Fender, Gibson, John Varvatos, AEG, Warner Bros.
-Records and he has collaborated with the non-profit organizations Unicef, Oxfam, Rock for MS and the T.J.
-Martell Foundation.
-Jerome works and lives in Los Angeles and is represented by the Rock Paper Photo gallery in New York, the Analogue Gallery in Toronto and The Black Gallery in Paris.
+Records and he has collaborated with the non-profit organizations Unicef, Rock for MS, T.J.
+Martell Foundation, John Varvatos Stuart House Benefit and the Recording Academy's MusiCares.